Kota

 Share it with the world!

-Irish employees can claim tax relief on pension contributions they or their employer make — subject to certain limits.
-This helps lower their overall tax liability.
+Your employees in Ireland can claim tax relief on their pension contributions within certain limits to reduce their overall tax liability.

-We’ll answer all these questions and more as we discuss how tax relief on pension contributions works in Ireland.
+We’ll break it all down in this guide on how tax relief on pension contributions works in Ireland.

-• Your income or earnings must be taxable under Schedule E or Schedule D (Case I or II).
+• Their income or earnings must be taxable under Schedule E or Schedule D (Case I or II).

 Schedule E refers to employment income, which includes salaries, wages and pensions.
 Whereas Schedule D refers to taxable business income, which includes profits from a trade (Case I) and self-employment income (Case II).